 Starting in 2015, we talked with civic, labor, business, academic, and religious leaders.
 They agree: Let’s do something.
 So we established Working Groups to explore different pieces of the puzzle, from how well we prepare our kids in school, to how to build a practical and principled commitment to our young people from all employment sectors.
 Our goal: Develop an Action Plan that can lead to a national commitment to providing AMERICAN JOBS FOR AMERICA’S YOUTH.

 Our 2-year effort has borne fruit.
-Being designed as you read this, the report will be released this summer.
+Being designed as you read this, the report will be released this fall.

 We all know we face serious problems throughout our nation.
 So let’s start turning things around, together, with a life-changing commitment to our kids!